firecat53/keepmenu/README.rst

 ------------

 1. Python 2.7+ or 3.2+
-2. Pykeepass_ and PyUserInput_.
+2. Pykeepass_, PyUserInput_, and pygpgme_.
 Install via pip or your distribution's package manager, if available.
 3. Dmenu.
 Basic support is included for Rofi_, but most Rofi configuration/theming should be done via Xresources.
 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.

 Installation
 ------------

-- Set your dmenu_command in config.ini if it's not 'dmenu' (for example dmenu_run or rofi).
-The alternate command should still respect the -l, -p and -i flags.
-- Copy config.ini.example to ~/.config/keepmenu/config.ini and edit.
+- Copy config.ini.example to ~/.config/keepmenu/config.ini

+  + Add your database(s) and keyfile(s)
+  + Add `gpg_key` if you want the database passphrase cached
+  + Set the dmenu_command to `rofi` if you are using that instead

 - If using Rofi, you can try some of the command line options in config.ini or set them using the `dmenu_command` setting, but I haven't tested most of them so I'd suggest configuring via .Xresources where possible.
-- Copy script somewhere in $PATH
-- If desired, copy the keepmenu.desktop to /usr/share/applications or ~/.local/share/applications.
 - If using dmenu for passphrase entry (pinentry not set), dmenu options in the [dmenu_passphrase] section of config.ini will override those in [dmenu] so you can, for example, set the normal foreground and background colors to be the same to obscure the passphrase.

+.. warning:: If you choose to store your database password into config.ini, make sure to `chmod 600 config.ini`.
+This is not secure and I only added it as a convenience for testing.

 Usage
 -----